Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Concluding remarks

-Aiming at revealing the metallicity distribution of the local ISM, the IVCs, and HVCs, we have carried out a multiple regression analysis of the 21\,cm \ion{H}{i} emission combined with the sub-mm dust emission $\tau_{353}$ over 29 per cent of the IVCs, for which we have derived the metallicity distribution most extensively.
-As byproducts, we obtained the metallicity distributions in the low-velocity gas in the solar vicinity, some of the HVCs, and the Magellanic Stream.
-The main conclusions are summarized below. \begin{enumerate} \item The analysis yields the dust-to-gas ratio of the multiple \ion{H}{i} components including the IVCs, the HVCs, the Magellanic Stream, and the local interstellar medium outside the Galactic plane at an effective resolution of 47\,arcmin, which is optimized for the multiple component analysis.
-The method covers the sky contiguously, and is distinguished from the conventional optical absorption line measurements toward bright stars which cover a very small fraction of the gas with uncertainties due to the atomic ionization states and the interstellar depletion.
-On the assumption that the dust-to-gas ratio is proportional to the metallicity, we derived the metallicity distribution function of all the components. \item The present study allowed us to derive the metallicity over a far greater portion of the \ion{H}{i} gas than the previous studies, besides the IVCs, these include $\sim 10$ per cent of the HVC, most of the Magellanic Stream, and 43 per cent of the local ISM.
-The major results include that the metallicity of the IVCs varies from $<0.2$ to 1.0 of the reference local ISM, and that a significant fraction, $\sim 36$ per cent of the IVCs includes the low metallicity gas of $<0.5$ with a \ion{H}{i}-mass weighted mode at 0.6.
-In addition, it is shown that the HVCs in Complex~C has metallicity of $<0.1$ of the reference local ISM, and that the Magellanic Stream has a uniform metallicity of $<0.2$.
-We argue that a large fraction of the low metallicity IVC gas is consistent with a picture of the external \ion{H}{i} gas accretion of low metallicity as opposed to the Galactic-fountain model.
-It is likely that most of the IVCs merge with the Galactic \ion{H}{i} disk and supply thereby the low metallicity gas at a rate of $\sim 10$\,M$_{\sun}$\,yr$^{-1}$, which may offer a solution of the G-dwarf problem and the gas deficiency to sustain star formation in the Galaxy. \item We find a trend observed in the IVCs, IV~Arch and Spur, that the metallicity of the IVCs increases with decrease of velocity.
-We present a scenario where the IVCs are falling onto the Galactic plane and interacting with the high metallicity gas in the halo.
-The interaction is evidenced by the kinematic bridge features connecting the IVC with the disk in IVC~86$-$36 in PP~Arch, and will cause accretion of the halo gas onto the IVCs.
-The accretion increases the metallicity and mass of the IVCs and decelerates their infall velocity.
-This scenario explains the observed correlation between the metallicity and velocity.
-The observed metallicity of the IVCs therefore gives upper limits for the metallicity and mass of the original infalling gas, suggesting that the original metallicity of the IVCs is even lower than derived. \end{enumerate} In order to pursue further the implications of the IVCs, we need more systematic studies of the \ion{H}{i} gas over the whole sky by focusing on the individual regions as well as the overall properties of the IVCs and HVCs.
-The forthcoming new instruments including SKA and ngVLA are expected to provide important opportunities in these studies by covering the Local Group galaxies as well as nearby and more distant galaxies.
+We conducted a multiple-regression analysis combining 21\,cm \ion{H}{i} emission data with sub-mm dust optical depth $\tau_{353}$ to investigate the dust-to-\ion{H}{i} ratio in the \ion{H}{i} gas outside the Galactic plane.
+We have resulted in a comprehensive dust-to-\ion{H}{i} ratio distribution for the IVCs, HVCs, Magellanic Stream, and the low-velocity component in the solar neighbourhood at an effective resolution of 47\,arcmin, which differs from the conventional optical absorption line measurements toward bright galaxies and stars that cover a tiny fraction of the gas.
+The main conclusions are summarised below. \begin{enumerate} \item The present study allowed us to derive the dust-to-\ion{H}{i} ratio over a far greater portion of the \ion{H}{i} gas than the previous studies.
+The major results include that the dust-to-\ion{H}{i} ratio of the IVCs (relative values to the solar-neighbourhood value) varies from $<0.2$ to $>1.5$ and that a significant fraction, 20 per cent, of the IVCs includes the dust-poor gas of $<0.5$ with a mode at 0.6.
+In addition, it is shown that more than 50 per cent of the HVCs in Complex~C have ratios of $<0.3$ and that the Magellanic Stream has the lowest ratio with a mode at $\sim 0.1$. \item We argue that a large fraction of the dust-poor IVC indicates that the infalling external \ion{H}{i} gas of low metallicity is significant in the IVCs.
+A possible picture is that the low metallicity IVCs are falling onto the Galactic plane and are interacting with the high metallicity gas in the Galactic halo.
+Such interaction is evidenced by the kinematic bridge features connecting the IVCs with the disc as observed, for instance, in IVC~86$-$36 in PP Arch, and will cause accretion of the halo gas onto the IVCs.
+The accretion increases the metallicity and mass of the IVCs and decelerates their infall velocity, as shown by the theoretical work.
+Therefore, the observed fraction of the low metallicity IVCs gives a secure lower limit for the fraction.
+By the interaction, the IVC mass will be doubled accompanying a decrease of the infall velocity by a factor of 2 by the momentum conservation as well as the increase of the metallicity.
+This suggests that the fraction of the observed low metallicity IVCs should be doubled to 40 per cent prior to the onset of the collisional interaction in the halo.
+Consequently, we suggest an overall picture that both the external infall and the Galactic fountain work to produce the IVCs, where the mass of the IVCs involved is comparable between the two mechanisms. \item To pursue further the implications of the IVCs, we need more systematic studies of the \ion{H}{i} gas over the whole sky by focusing on the individual regions and the overall properties of the IVCs and HVCs.
+The forthcoming new instruments, including SKA and ngVLA, are expected to provide important opportunities in these studies by covering the Local Group galaxies and nearby and more distant galaxies. \end{enumerate}